About the project

 The SBB passenger carriages are undergoing a comprehensive door refit.
 This involves electrical and mechanical integration of the IFE door system into the existing carriages.
 The fleet affected by the conversion comprises around 200 passenger carriages, 16 restaurant carriages and 2 special carriages (saloon carriages) of type EW IV and around 200 passenger carriages, 12 panorama carriages and 90 driving trailers of type EC/IC Bt.

-A project sequence is defined which initially plans for the conversion of a functional sample and several prototypes as well as pre-production vehicles before the conversion of the entire fleet takes place.
+A project sequence is defined which initially plans for the implementation of a functional sample and several prototypes as well as pre-series vehicles before the conversion of the entire fleet takes place.
 The special vehicles, restaurant and salon cars, will be converted at the end.

 Enotrac was IFE’s subcontractor in this project.
 The extensive refit project was coordinated and supported by Enotrac’s experienced team of experts.
 An external engineering firm was commissioned to design the mechanical integration.